-The most recent annual residents survey from 2021 showed that overall, 4 in 5 residents believe North Tyneside to be a good place to live.
-Whitley Bay has been named as the best place to live in the North East and one of the best places to live in Britain after Tynemouth was named the previous year.
-The reasons were the beautiful coastline and thoughtful approach to regeneration.
+The most recent annual residents survey from 2022 showed that overall, just over three quarters of residents believe North Tyneside to be a good place to live.
+Tynemouth5 has been named as one of the best places to live in the North-East with a beautiful coastline and elegant streets home to bars and coffee shops.
+Whitley Bay was voted as one of the happiest places to live in the